MATCHING GIFT ANNOUNCEMENT: Global Linkages Partner, Water is Life Kenya, agrees to MATCH all donations made after August 1, 2025 up to $30,000!

 With water now available, the Olmoti community has been dreaming of how to use the water to re-green their environment.
 To make this possible, Global Linkages, Water is Life Kenya, and Olmoti have established the Global Linkages Legacy Garden.

-This garden will have two features:
+This garden will have three features:

-- Legacy Trees: Individuals can honor their loved ones by donating trees which will be planted in the garden.
+1. Legacy Trees: Individuals can honor their loved ones by donating trees which will be planted in the garden.
 A dedication ceremony will be held when Global Linkages travelers visit in October 2025.

 Every donation will receive an honorary postcard to recognize that a tree will be planted.
-Each tree will be dedicated to one person, either living or deceased, and honoree name(s) will be displayed in the garden.
+Each tree will be dedicated to one person, either living or deceased, and the honoree name(s) will be displayed in the garden.
 Please share your loved one's name(s) in the Donor Scroll box when making your donation (additional space available after clicking "Donate").

 Olmoti's Ambitious Tree-Planting Initiative